mariogh98/Phase-1-JS-project-build-3-workout-tracker/README.md

 4. open the index.html file in your browser.

 ### RoadMap
-* Add a checkbox button mark off exercises you've completed for easier navigation
+* Add a checkbox button to mark off exercises you've completed for easier utility

-* Implement a nutrition tracker for buidling a meals to help you stay on track with your goals
+* Implement a nutrition tracker for buidling a meal plan to help you stay on track with your goals

 * Make application accessable from mobile devices, for convenience